 We began working on Draw Write Now in 1992 when my children were four and six years-old.
 They were immersed in their grandmother’s drawing lessons, and I have to admit that I wondered if all the exposure to the lessons would limit their budding creativity.
-I got my answer with these two drawings:
+I got my answer with their drawings.

-I had the flu, and Tyler and I were the only ones home.
-Sick and not able to watch over him as usual, I heard him go outside and told myself he would return shortly.
-Just as I was getting worried, I heard him come inside and quietly amuse himself in the front room.
-A while later he came to my bedroom with this drawing and note.
-We had chickens, and his favorite rooster’s name was Curious.
-He had gone out to the pen to get a look at Curious so he could draw the picture.
+Sick with the flu, Tyler and I were the only ones home.
+Feeling terrible and not able to watch over him as usual, I heard him go outside and told myself he would return shortly.
+Just as I was getting concerned, he came inside and quietly amused himself in the front room then came to my bedroom with this drawing and note.
+He had gone out to the pen to get a look at his pet rooster, Curious, so he could draw the picture.

-Michelle loved Curious, too, and made this drawing by looking at the photo of Ty and Curious.
+Michelle loved Curious, too, and made her drawing by looking at the photo of Ty and Curious.

-After making many, many Draw Write Now drawings of dogs, cows, boys, girls, horses and yes, chickens, they had the skills to look at a subject and draw what they saw.
-I’d say that’s an important skill for a creative child to possess!
+My children made many Draw Write Now drawings of dogs, cows, boys, girls, horses, crocodiles and yes, chickens, giving them the skills to look at a subject and draw what they saw.
+I’d say that training a child to use basic drawing skills is an important skill for a creative child to possess!